DiyMediaServer

 If NFS feels slow:

-1. Check your network, gigabit Ethernet minimum for media streaming
+1. Check your network.
+Gigabit Ethernet is the minimum for media streaming.

 2. Verify your disk I/O isn’t the bottleneck with iostat -x 1